michaelraba/michaelraba.github.io/_pages/cv.md

   * Functional Analysis (2 semesters of graduate level PDE), Matrix Methods, and their interplay

-Skill 3 - The Most Important Skill of all, Problem-Solving.
+Skill 3 - This is the most important Skill I have:
 ======

   * <u>Self-directed & Proactive</u>
   *  Ability to <b>leverage all resources</b> to identify problems and come up with effective solutions.
 This includes reading papers, connecting dots, small test, profiling code, verification ... super-innovative and multi-diciplinary curious

 Education